hmelendez001/Project2-Udacity-Data-Scientist/README.md

 # Project2-Udacity-Data-Scientist
 As part of the udacity.com Data Scientist nanodegree, this is project two of the program.
-This project involves a Disaster Response Pipeline showcasing the following Data Science and Software Engineering Best Practices:
+This project involves a Disaster Response Pipeline dashboard web application showcasing the following Data Science and Software Engineering Best Practices:

 * Github and Code Quality including this repository along with comments, docstring in each function, class, or method, unit tests, and logical functions and PEP8 style guideline conventions
 * ETL or Extract Transform Load data setup of a clean dataset